 We share information with different organisations.
 You can view our information sharing agreements with these organisations on the links below.
 Our Inventory of information sharing agreements details the lead contacts, the date it was signed and the review dates for these agreements.

-The SSSC has produced a Freedom of information notice.Download the Freedom of information notice
+The SSSC has produced a data protection and privacy notice.View the data protection notice

-You can read previous FOI requests we’ve answered in our disclosure log.Access the Freedom of information disclosure log
+You can read previous FOI requests we’ve answered in our disclosure log.Access the FOI disclosure log

 You have the legal right to access personal information we hold about you.
 This is called a subject access request.Visit the subject access request page